kubecost/docs/install-and-configure/install/multi-cluster/federated-etl/thanos-migration-guide.md

   etlBucketConfigSecret: <YOUR_SECRET_NAME>
 ```

-### Step 3: Validate that an /etl directory is present in the object store.
+### Step 3: Validate that an `/etl` directory is present in the object store

 There should be ETL data present in the following directories.
-CloudCosts will only have etl data if cloud integration is enabled.
+CloudCosts will only have ETL data if cloud integration is enabled.

-* /etl/bingen/allocations
+* `/etl/bingen/allocations`
-* /etl/bingen/assets/
+* `/etl/bingen/assets/`
-* /cloudcosts/
+* `/cloudcosts/`

-### Step 4: Create a new secret for the federated store.
+### Step 4: Create a new secret for the federated store

 This will point to the existing thanos object store or the new one created in Step 1.

+{% hint style="warning" %}
-#### Important: The name of the yaml file used to create the secret *MUST* be named federated-store.yaml or Aggregator will not start.
+The name of the .yaml file used to create the secret *must* be named _federated-store.yaml_ or Aggregator will not start.
+{% endhint %}

 ```
 kubectl create secret generic federated-store --from-file=federated-store.yaml -n kubecost
 ```

-### Step 5: Set Aggregator and ETL Utils in values.yaml on Primary Kubecost Instance.
+### Step 5: Set Aggregator and ETL Utils in *values.yaml* on Primary Kubecost Instance.

-* [Enable Aggregator (primary kubecost instance only)](https://docs.kubecost.com/install-and-configure/install/multi-cluster/federated-etl/aggregator).
+{% hint style="warning" %}

-Note: *DO NOT* disable thanos during this step.
-Do this in parallel with Thanos.
+*Do not* disable Thanos during this step.
 This will not negatively impact the source data.
 Thanos will be disabled in a later step.
+{% endhint %}

+* [Enable Aggregator (primary kubecost instance only)](https://docs.kubecost.com/install-and-configure/install/multi-cluster/federated-etl/aggregator).

+Note:

 * ETL Utils
 ```